 Community foundations like The Dayton Foundation are known for their low administrative fees on donors' charitable funds.

+There is no administrative fee charged for a Charitable Checking Account.
 Currently at The Dayton Foundation, administrative fees for endowed (long-term) funds range from 0.70 percent to 1.4 percent, depending upon the type of fund and its current market value.
 A minumum annual fee is charged for endowed funds with a market value of $50,000 or below.
-There is no administrative fee charged for a Charitable Checking Account.
+In addition, money managers will charge an additional fee ranging from 0.18 percent to 1.50 percent.

 Investment Policy Highlights